 Starting in 2017, dozens of federal grants ranging from $750,000 to $1 million were extended to developers who proposed ways to enhance remote surveillance and monitoring technologies, including developing more autonomous drone systems using artificial intelligence.

 The use of surveillance drones along the border has created concerns for privacy and civil liberties.
-CBP has wide authority to stop and search vehicles within 100 miles of the any external boundary of the United States.
+CBP has wide authority to stop and search vehicles within 100 miles of any external boundary of the United States.
 Within 25 miles of a boundary, CBP officials may enter private property without a warrant as long as the property isn’t a dwelling.
 According to the ACLU that includes coasts, and nearly two-thirds of American adults live in this zone.

 Additionally, the Predator B drones, underutilized for border patrols, are often lent to local and state law enforcement, without a warrant.
 CBP offers its drones for air support missions to other federal agencies, law enforcement agencies, and sheriff departments.
-The drones can provide the location of vehicles or individuals or direct video feed and recording of a scene during an operation or as part of an investigation.
+The drones can provide the location of vehicles or individuals or direct video feed and recording of a scene during an enforcement operation or as part of an investigation.
 Similarly, the newly commissioned small drones could expand the reach of largely-unregulated law-enforcement networks using facial recognition and other biometrics.
 In 2016 it was estimated that more than 117 million U.S. adults were included in such databases.

 Major Suppliers in Ongoing Projects